 Our international staff are specifically trained to meet the developmental needs of the students in the age group they work with.
 Our daycare and preschool staff provide sensory play-based learning experiences where young children develop the language and understanding that enables them to make sense of the world around them.
 Our primary children develop academically over the years.
 The teaching staff aim to bring learning experiences to life using meaningful projects to apply academic lessons to real-life examples – all while having fun.

 THE EARLY YEARS

 1 - 5 YEARS OLD

-The Early Years are the most important part of a child’s and a family’s lives, where bonds are formed, children’s natural curiosity is nurtured and their individual characteristics begin to shine.
+The Early Years are the most important part of a child’s and a family’s lives, where bonds are formed, children’s natural curiosity is nurtured, and their individual characteristics begin to shine.
 Everyone only gets one chance at being 1, 2, 3 or 4 years of age.
 A magical time full of fun, exploration and development.
-During this time cognitive, emotional and physical growth soar.
-Our excellent preschool programe lays the foundations for future learning, building relationships and developing an individual’s sense of self.
+During this time, cognitive, emotional and physical growth soar.
+Our excellent preschool programme lays the foundations for future learning, building relationships and developing an individual’s sense of self.

 The British Early Years Framework

 Recognises that every child is a competent learner from birth who can be resilient, capable, confident and self-assured.
 The commitments are focused around development; inclusion; safety; and health and well-being.

 Describes how children learn to be strong and independent from a base of loving and secure relationships with parents and carers.
 The commitments are focused on respect; partnership with parents; supporting learning, and the role of the teachers.